-Our nominating and corporate governance committee will be responsible for, among other things:
+Our nominating and corporate governance committee is responsible for, among other things:

-- identifying individuals qualified to become board members, consistent with criteria approved by our board of directors; - recommending to our board of directors the persons to be nominated for election as directors at our annual meeting and to be appointed to fill board vacancies and to serve and to serve on each board committee;

-- developing and recommending to our board of directors corporate governance guidelines, and reviewing and recommending to our board of directors proposed changes to our corporate governance guidelines from time to time; - periodically reviewing the board of directors' leadership structure and recommending any changes to the board of directors; and - overseeing the evaluation of our board of directors and its committees.
+- identifying individuals qualified to become board members, consistent with criteria approved by our board of directors; - recommending to our board of directors the persons to be nominated for election as directors at our annual meeting and to be appointed to fill board vacancies and to serve and to serve on each board committee; - developing and recommending to our board of directors corporate governance guidelines, and reviewing and recommending to our board of directors proposed changes to our corporate governance guidelines from time to time; - periodically reviewing the board of directors' leadership structure and recommending any changes to the board of directors; and - overseeing the evaluation of our board of directors and its committees.

-Following the effectiveness of the registration statement of which this prospectus forms a part, our nominating and corporate governance committee consists of Richard Lury, Paul Carl (Chip) Schorr IV and Yoshihiro (Zen) Suzuki, with Yoshihiro (Zen) Suzuki serving as chair.
+Our nominating and corporate governance committee currently consists of Richard Lury, Paul Carl (Chip) Schorr IV and Yoshihiro (Zen) Suzuki, with Yoshihiro (Zen) Suzuki serving as chair.
 The Nasdaq rules require that our nominating and corporate governance committee have at least one independent member upon the listing of our common stock, have a majority of independent members within 90 days of the listing date of our common stock and be composed entirely of independent members within one year of the listing date of our common stock.
 Our board of directors has determined that each of Richard Lury and Paul Carl (Chip) Schorr IV qualifies as an "independent director" under the Nasdaq rules.
 Yoshihiro (Zen) Suzuki will serve on our nominating and corporate governance committee for a period of up to one year following the listing date of our common stock in accordance with the phase-in provisions described above and, following such date, we intend all members of our nominating and corporate governance committee to meet the definition of "independent director" under the Nasdaq rules.